Mike Sweet, Chief Executive Officer

 Mike shares his ideas about conscious business, education innovation and the library of the future through daily tweets.
 Follow him by clicking here.

-John G. Dove, President
+John G. Dove, Senior Publisher

 John G. Dove has extensive experience in technology businesses including electronic publishing and online education.
 In 1968 he joined a start up on Wall Street that produced the first end-user accessible online database of stock market information.